Huuuge Games readying IPO inspired by CD Projekt performance - sources

 The combined value of the listed gaming companies leapt 82% to more than 32 billion zlotys last year, led by CD Projekt, 11 bit studios 11B.WA, PlayWay PLWP.WA and Ten Square Games TENP.WA, according to Warsaw bourse data.

-"Global funds are interested in Polish video games sector.
-CD Projekt has done a good job and Poland is now associated with a place, where one can make decent money on video games producers," said Grzegorz Miechowski, chief executive at 11 bit studios.
+"Global funds are interested in the Polish video games sector.
+CD Projekt has done a good job and Poland is now associated with a place where one can make decent money on video games producers," said Grzegorz Miechowski, chief executive at 11 bit studios.

 (Reporting by Agnieszka Barteczko and Anna Koper; editing by David Evans)